 - type (mandatory): a string providing the machine image type to build.
 Default builder type for VMware vCenter: VMware vCenter.
-To get the available builder type, please refer to format - account (mandatory): an object providing the VMware vSphere vCenter cloud account information required to publish the built machine image. - clusterName (mandatory): a string providing the name of the cluster to register the machine image. - datacenterName (mandatory): a string providing the name of the datacenter to register the machine image. - datastore (mandatory): a string providing the name of the datastore where to store the machine image. - displayName (mandatory): a string providing the name of the machine image to display in VMware vSphere vCenter.
+To get the available builder type, please refer to format - account (mandatory): an object providing the VMware vSphere vCenter cloud account information required to publish the built machine image. - displayName (mandatory): a string providing the name of the machine image to display in VMware vSphere vCenter. - esxHost (mandatory): a string providing the esxHost name or ip address. - datastore (mandatory): a string providing the name of the datastore where to store the machine image. - network (optional): a string providing the virtual network name.